Friday at our Berkeley location:

 People who are traveling from far distances, here is more information about our location and favorite places to stay and eat.

 This weekend will be mostly in person.
-However, Friday and Sunday am will have zoom components.
-Every registrant will receive access to the recording for the 30 days.
-If you cannot attend parts of the workshop live, you can work with the recordings.
+However, the public classes on Friday and Sunday am will have zoom components.
+Every registrant will receive access to the recordings of the classes for the 30 days.

 Scholarships are available; email email@example.com for details.